 - Use a clean and soft rag to buff the finish.

 How Long Does Polyurethane Last On Table Tops?

-- Wipe and clean stains off of the polyurethane finish immediately they occur.
+- Wipe and clean stains off the finish immediately after they occur.

-- Buff and repair polyurethane scratches with a scratchfix pen.
+- Buff or repair polyurethane scratches with a PU Scratchfix pen.